ClassicConor/Lightspan-Adventures-Archive/README.md

 Current work:

-- Add images to Science is Elementary
+- Add images and descriptions to Science is Elementary
-- Add images to Story Lane Theatre
+- Add images and descriptions to Story Lane Theatre
-- Complete the transcript edits for Head to Toe.
-Currently up to Head to Toe 4.
+- Add images and descriptions for Head to Toe